danilapog/docspace-mcp/docs/installation/local-server.md

 system and the [Docker MCP Toolkit] to be enabled.
 See the [Enable Docker MCP Toolkit] guide for how to enable the Docker MCP Toolkit.

-Install the server through the Docker Desktop interface using the [Install an MCP Server] guide.
+1. Install the server through the Docker Desktop interface using the [Install an MCP Server] guide.

-Connect the server to a MCP client through the Docker Desktop interface using the [Install an MCP Client] guide.
+2. Connect the server to a MCP client through the Docker Desktop interface using the [Install an MCP Client] guide.

-Configure the server with through the Docker Desktop interface.
+3. Configure the server through the Docker Desktop interface.

 ## Desktop Extension

 Running the Desktop Extension requires [Node.js] version 18 or higher to be installed on your system.

-Download the latest Desktop Extension from [GitHub Releases].
+1. Download the latest Desktop Extension from [GitHub Releases].

-Install the Desktop Extension in your desktop application by following the application's extension installation procedure.
+2. Install the Desktop Extension in your desktop application by following the application's extension installation procedure.

-Configure the extension through the application's interface.
+3. Configure the extension through the application's interface.

 ## Node.js Application